Hosted Link Flow

 BusinessBeneficiaryInfo

-Used when the beneficial owner is a legal entity (corporate shareholder).| Field | Type | Required | Description |
+Used when a beneficial owner is a legal entity (corporate shareholder).
+It carries a full company_data with the same shape as the top level, so the same information is collected at every level of the corporate structure.| Field | Type | Required | Description |

 |---|---|---|---|